neocortex-link/neocortex-unity-sdk/README.md

     };
     ```

-**public event Action<AudioClip> OnAudioResponseReceived**
+**public UnityEvent<AudioClip> OnAudioResponseReceived**
-  - Event that is triggered when the Neocortex project responds with an audio message
+  - Event that is triggered when the Neocortex project responds with an audio message.
   - Parameters:
-    - `audioClip`: The audio clip received from the Neocortex project
+    - `audioClip`: The audio clip received from the Neocortex project.
   - Example:
     ```csharp
     var audioSource = GetComponent<AudioSource>();